Tallround3r/PerfectTime/documentation/useCases/register/register_useCase.md

 # 1. Register at PerfectTime
 ### 1.1 Brief Description

-In this use-case the user fills out the registration form to register hinself at PerfectTime.
+In this use-case the user fills out the registration form to register himself at PerfectTime.
 After that he is able to access the Website and can manage his trips.

 ### 1.2 Mockup of landing Page
+View where the user is navigated to when not logged in.
 ![location view file missing][lv]

-[lv]: LocationsView.png "Location View"
+[lv]: login.png "Login View"

 ### 1.3 Registration view
-View where the User is able to add the location.
+View where the User is able to register.
-![location edit view file missing][lev]
+![location edit view file missing][rv]

-[lev]: editLocationFilled.png "Location View"
+[rv]: register.png "Register View"

 # 2 Flow of Events